vercel/next.js/docs/migrating/from-create-react-app.md

 With Create React App, you're likely using React Router.
 Instead of using a third-party library, Next.js includes its own [file-system based routing](/docs/routing/introduction.md).

+- Create a [`pages`](/docs/basic-features/pages.md) directory at the root of the application.
+- Then create a [`index.js`](https://nextjs.org/docs/routing/introduction#index-routes) file inside the `pages` directory.
+This file be the entry point of your Next.js application.
+Populate this file with code that is used to display the index route in your Create React App.
-- Convert all `Route` components to new files in the `pages` directory.
+- Convert all other `Route` components to new files in the `pages` directory.
 - For routes that require dynamic content (e.g. `/blog/:slug`), you can use [Dynamic Routes](/docs/routing/dynamic-routes.md) with Next.js (e.g. `pages/blog/[slug].js`).
 The value of `slug` is accessible through a [query parameter](/docs/routing/dynamic-routes.md).
 For example, the route `/blog/first-post` would forward the query object `{ 'slug': 'first-post' }` to `pages/blog/[slug].js` ([learn more here](/docs/basic-features/data-fetching/get-static-paths.md)).

 For more information, see [Migrating from React Router](/docs/migrating/from-react-router.md).